Our mission: To teach the art of dance to all, inspiring creativity, curiosity, and confidence.

-Dance is a joyful, transforming experience for all ages, abilities and circumstances.
-It speaks to the spirit and invites exploration and purpose.
-The Dance Foundation, a non-profit located in downtown Homewood, a suburb of Birmingham, Alabama, and have been engaging our community through dance since 1975.
+We are a non-profit located in downtown Homewood, a suburb of Birmingham, Alabama, and have been engaging our community through dance since 1975.
 The Dance Foundation’s unique approach to teaching inspires imaginative learning in young dancers and cultivates technique and artistry as they mature.
 Programs are student-centered and cultivate a sense of community and belonging.
 As in our beginning days, live music is an essential element to the experience for our classes with young children and those with disabilities.

 Our programs include: